-For a lot of new dog owners, it can be difficult to determine how often you should give your dog a bath.
-The truth is, the answer depends on a lot of things.
+For a lot of new dog owners, it can be difficult to determine how often you should bathe your puppy or adult dog.
+The truth is, the answer depends on a lot of factors.

 “How frequently a pet needs a bath greatly varies based upon their breed, lifestyle, length of coat, and how much homework a pet owner is willing to do,” says Beth Cristiano, owner of Pretty Paws LLC, headquartered in Harrison, N.Y.

-The type of coat your dog has is a big factor in how often he requires baths.
+The type of coat your dog has is a big factor in how often they require baths.
 However, it’s not as simple as the shorter the hair, the less bathing required.
 Hairless breeds, such as the Chinese Crested and the Xoloitzcuintli, are actually quite care-intensive, according to Cristiano, who says these breeds require weekly baths.

 At the other end of the spectrum are the long-coated breeds, such as the Maltese and the Collie.
 “Obviously, the more hair a dog has, the more work is involved, including the frequency of the bath,” says Jorge Bendersky, a celebrity dog groomer, pet expert, and best-selling author of “DIY Dog Grooming, From Puppy Cuts to Best in Show: Everything You Need to Know.”
-He adds, “For dogs with medium-to-large coats, a bath could be needed from weekly to every 4-to-6 weeks, as long as the coat is properly maintained in-between baths.”
+He adds, “For dogs with medium-to-large coats, a bath could be needed from weekly to every four to six weeks, as long as the coat is properly maintained in-between baths.”

 But a breed such as the Puli, which is technically long-haired, is not bathed as often when corded.
 According to the Puli Club of America, “the Puli doesn’t develop that typical doggie odor, and really, a Puli probably doesn’t require as many baths as most other breeds.”